leolca/lectures/nlp/spellcheck.md

 ![QWERTY keyboard and keyboard distance matrix.](keyboarddistance.png){ width=80% }

-  - Distance between keys are in [0,9].
+  - Distance between keys are in [0,9] range.
 They are multiplied by 2/9.

 ---